Skip to main content

 Review the module selection

-If you have scanned an application before, you can view the differences between the files you uploaded last time, and the files you uploaded this time.
+If you have scanned an application previously, you can view the differences between the files you uploaded last time, and the files you uploaded this time.
 This view allows you to verify you are reviewing the same files as the previous upload.
 For the most consistent results, we recommend scanning the same files between scans.

 From the Application Overview page, select Review Modules in the left navigation menu.
 The differences are displayed in a table called File Upload Information.